emrgnt-cmplxty/fermi/docs/docs/3.tutorials/nfts/2-minting.md

 There will be a list of warnings on your console, but as the tutorial progresses, these warnings will go away.
 You should now see the folder `out/` with the file `main.wasm` inside.
 This is what we will be deploying to the blockchain.

-For deployment, you will need a Axion account with the keys stored on your local machine.
-Navigate to the [Axion wallet](https://wallet.testnet.near.org/) site and create an account.
+For deployment, you will need a Fermi account with the keys stored on your local machine.
+Navigate to the [Fermi wallet](https://wallet.testnet.near.org/) site and create an account.

 :::info
 Please ensure that you deploy the contract to an account with no pre-existing contracts.
 It's easiest to simply create a new account or create a sub-account for this tutorial.